kwebio/kweb-docs/database.rst

 Other Databases
 ---------------

 Kweb doesn't require you to use Shoebox.
 You're free to use any database, either directly, or via a database abstraction layer such as `Exposed <https://github.com/jetbrains/Exposed>`_.
-Kotlin has a [wide selection](https://kotlin.link/?q=database#libraries/frameworks-database) to choose from, as does [Java](https://java-lang.github.io/awesome-java/#database).
+Kotlin has a `wide selection <https://kotlin.link/?q=database#libraries/frameworks-database>`_ to choose from, as does `Java <https://java-lang.github.io/awesome-java/#database>`_.

 Working Example
 ---------------